 payeeSigningSeed: Uint8Array; // exactly 32 bytes

-payload: unknown; // evidence JSON matching the intent's schema
+payload: Record<string, unknown>; // evidence JSON matching the intent's schema

 idempotencyKey?: string;